jbuberel/buildmodeshared/gofromgo/README.md

 ```

-Last step is to build the a program that you can run that will be
+Last step is to build the `dnscmd` program that you can run.
+It will be
 linked to the library:

 ```